Step 1 – Prepare the Excel File

 Read More: How to Insert Excel Table into Word

-The sub-steps described in the above step can be repeated for all the data you want to auto populate Word document from Excel.
-For this dataset, you can auto-import ID, First Name, Last Name, Nationality, Field, and Invented/Discovered data into the Word file.
-You just need to import the desired one from the drop-down menu.
+- For this dataset, you can auto-import ID, First Name, Last Name, Nationality, Field, and Invented/Discovered data into the Word file.
+Import the desired sections from the drop-down menu.

 Read More: How to Create Multiple Word Documents from Excel

-It will show a preview of the first one.
+- It will show a preview of the first result.

-To preview the other ones, in the Mailing tab, under the Preview Results group, select the arrows to switch to the previous or later ones.
+- To preview the other ones, in the Mailing tab, under the Preview Results group, click on the arrows to switch to other results.

-Note that, you can also save it as a .docx file.
-In that case, you have to select Yes in the warning box that pops up every time you open up the Word file warning about the document containing an SQL command.
+- You can also save the file as a .docx file.
+Select Yes in the warning box that pops up when you open up the Word file.

 Related Articles